Filmmaker, Artist & Writer

 Miranda July is a filmmaker, artist, and writer.
 Her videos, performances, and web-based projects have been presented at sites such as the Museum of Modern Art, the Guggenheim Museum and in two Whitney Biennials.
 July wrote, directed and starred in her first feature-length film, Me and You and Everyone We Know (2005), which won a special jury prize at the Sundance Film Festival and four prizes at the Cannes Film Festival, including the Camera d’Or.
 Miranda July’s most recent film is The Future (2011), which she wrote and directed and stars in.

-July created the participatory website, www.learningtoloveyoumore.com, with artist Harrell Fletcher and a companion book, Learning to Love You More, was published in 2007 (Prestel); the work is now in collection of The San Francisco Museum of Modern Art.
-Eleven Heavy Things, an interactive sculpture garden she designed for the 2009 Venice Biennale, was on view in Union Square in New York in the summer of 2010 and is currently being presented by MOCA in Los Angeles.
+In 2000 July created the seminal participatory website, Learning to Love You More, with artist Harrell Fletcher and a companion book was published in 2007 (Prestel); the work is now in collection of The San Francisco Museum of Modern Art.
+She designed Eleven Heavy Things, an interactive sculpture garden, for the 2009 Venice Biennale; it was also presented in Union Square in New York (2010)and by MOCA in Los Angeles (2011).
+Her email-based artwork, We Think Alone (commissioned by Magasin 3, Stockholm), launched in July 2013 with nearly 100 thousand subscribers and continues through November 2013.
 Raised in Berkeley, California, she currently lives in Los Angeles.

 "July’s small-scale film reveals cinematic smarts—an awareness of how images evoke emotions and ideas—of a precise and rare mastery, and they’re yoked to a bracingly perceptive, nuanced, and unified worldview.
 “The Future” is a major work of art."The New Yorker